-Reduing - Completiension Retrieval, Explanation and Comparison Fluency Inference Prediction Sequencing and Summarising Poetry and Performance To discuss and compare texts from a wide variety of genres.
+YEAR 4 READING - WORD READING PHONICS AND DECODING PHONICS AND DECODING VOCABULARY To read most words fluently and unfamiliar words with increasing To apply their knowledge of roo' suffixes/ word endings to read a g speed and skill. ot words, prefixes and sound and where these of Discuss vocabulary used To read all Year 3/ Year 4 common exception words discussing the unusual correspondences between spelling and sound and where these occur in the word.
+Discuss vocabulary used to capture readers' interest and imagination.
+To use dictionaries to check the meaning of words that they have read.
+READING - CO MPREHENSION RETRIEVAL, FLUE EXPLANATION AND COMPARISON ENCY INFERENCE PREDICTION SEQUENCING AND SUMMARISING POETRY AND PERFORMANCE texts from a wide variety of genres.
 To identify themes and conventions in a wide range of books.
-To refer to authorial style, overall themes (e.g. triumph of good over evil) and features (e.g. greeting in letters, a diary written in the first person or the use of presentational devices such as numbering and headings).
-To identify how language, structure and presentation contribute to meaning.
-To use all of the organisational devices At this stage, teaching comprehension skills should be taking precedence over teaching word reading and fluency specifically.
+To refer to authorial style, overall themes (e.g. triumph of good At this stage, teaching comprehension skills should be taking precedence over teaching word reading and fluency specifically.
 Any focus on word reading should support the development of vocabulary.
 To draw inferences from character's thoughts, feelings and motives that justifies their actions, supporting their views with evidence from the text.
 To justify predictions using evidence from the text.
 To identify main ideas drawn from more than one paragraph and summarise these.
 To recognise and discuss some different forms of poetry (e.g. free verse of narrative poetry).
 To prepare and perform poems and play scripts with appropriate techniques (intonation, tone, volume and action) to show awareness of the audience when reading aloud.